roytang/blog/content/notes/2018/12/1075565147702341633/index.md

   url: https://twitter.com/roytang/statuses/1075565147702341633/
 ---

-RT [@saladinahmed](https://twitter.com/saladinahmed/): probably the most challenging thing about writing Kamala is that she likes MMORPGs more than single player offline
+probably the most challenging thing about writing Kamala is that she likes MMORPGs more than single player offline